leetosc/leeto-portfolio/src/pages/projects/yt-summarizer.md

 ---

 Generate summaries of Youtube videos using AI.
 Built with Next.js, Tailwind CSS, and tRPC.
-It is powered by GPT-4 and Bard, and is self-hosted on a VM in Oracle Cloud.
+It is powered by GPT-4 and Gemini, and is self-hosted on a VM in Oracle Cloud.

 ![YT Summarizer](/assets/images/projects/ytSummarizer/screenshot-ytsummarizer1.png 'YT Summarizer')